SmogDr/edar_coursebook/docs/06-string_date.md

 ### Set 3: Weekly tweets

 Create a time series plot that indicates tweet activity on a weekly basis since 2011 for the Colorado senators.
-You will need to first create a new dataframe that contains new time-date variables based on the (a) total time and (b) weeks since data collection started.
+You will need to first create a new data frame that contains new time-date variables based on the (a) total time and (b) weeks since data collection started.